 So, the second time out with my Ito, I fished it exclusively at its full 14’ 7” length, but used the line I normally would use with my 11’ Iwana.
 My line plus tippet was almost exactly the length of the rod.
 Well … I had the best day I’ve ever had (at least in terms of numbers of trout) and the only thing that kept me from solidly surpassing the 50 fish mark was that part of the time I was fishing barbless hooks.
 As an aside, anyone who does not lose more fish with barbless hooks is a better fisherman than I am – or at least catches larger fish.
 With the long rod short line, I would often skitter the small fish back along the water’s surface on the hookset, and an extremely large percentage of them wriggled off the hook.
 Most of the larger fish stayed under water on the hookset, and most of those made it into the net, but most of the 6 and 7 inchers didn’t.

 The stream I fished is one on which I usually do well, but never that well.
 I also usually fish it with a 12’ rod.
-I had never even considered taking a 13.5' Amago there because I always thought it was too long.
+I had never even considered taking a longer rod there because I always thought would be too long.
 Foolish me.
-I still won’t take it, but only because there are rods better suited to the technique than the Amago.
-For that matter, there are rods better suited than the Ito, which is a heavy rod at 4.1 ounces.

 Although long line tenkara has adherents both in Japan and in the US, I would highly recommend trying some long rod short line tenkara as well.
 Use the longest rod you can get away with (although it should be at least a little shorter than the width of the stream) and a line that allows you to keep ALL your line and even most of your tippet off the water.
 A lighter line is better to minimize line sag.
-I found a size 3 level line to work better than a size 4 or than a hand tied line – this is a case where you do want the weight forward, and a level line is the ultimate weight forward line.
+I found a size 3 level line to work better than a size 4.

 At last month's Appalachian Tenkara Jam I had a conversation with a customer who routinely catches larger fish than I do.
 I don't know if the difference is where he fishes or how he fishes, but suffice it to say he catches much larger fish than I do.
 He told me then, and again recently in an email exchange, that if he doesn't have his rod tip high when he hooks a large fish, the fish will immediately pull the bend out of the rod, pull the rod tip down and break the tippet.

-I think you can keep your rod tip high enough if the line plus tippet is equal to the rod length but if it is substantially shorter than that you can't.
-The closest I've come to that experience was fishing with a 14.5 foot rod and a 9 foot line, including tippet.
+I think it's all dependent on fish size.
+If you are hooking the 9 and 10" fish I was catching on that small stream, it's not a problem.
+The closest I've come to having a problem was fishing with a 14.5 foot rod and a 9 foot line, including tippet.
 I had a hard time keeping a bend in the rod with a 12" trout on the line.
 Had it been a 22" trout I wouldn't have been able to.

 The rod could have handled a fish of that size, but I would have had to have a line long enough to keep the rod tip up when the fish made its first run.